Some Interesting Facts about Bermuda Triangle

 The mystery of the disappearing facts

-The famous journalist named Larry Kusche asked about the mystery of Bermuda Triangle and came to a surprising answer that there is basically no mystery about the strange disappearances in the Bermuda Triangle.
+The famous journalist named Larry Kusche asked about the mystery behind the Bermuda Triangle and came to a surprising answer that there is basically no mystery about the strange disappearances in the Bermuda Triangle.
 Kusche re-examined the “mysterious disappearances” and invented that the story was basically created by the mistakes.

 Kusche mentioned in his definitive book “The Bermuda Triangle Mystery” asserted that the few writers didn’t bother to do any real investigation on the topic.
 The writers mostly accumulated and repeated the facts of the other writers.
 Meanwhile, the Bermuda Triangle was created by Charles Berlitz.
 The term was riddled with errors, mistakes and unscientific crank theories of Charles.